voelkerb/powermeter/README.md

 git clone --recurse-submodules git@github.com:voelkerb/powermeter.git
 ```

-If you are interested in gathering the whole-house energy consumption, see the [SmartMeter](https://github.com/voelkerb/smartmeter) instead.
+If you are interested in gathering the entire house energy consumption, please refer to the [SmartMeter](https://github.com/voelkerb/smartmeter) instead.

 ## Hardware Version _1_ vs _2_
-The development started with hardware [Version 1.0](/Schematic/Version_1).
-It consists of an ESP8266 microcontroller and a dedicated electricity monitoring chip.
-As the main idea behind this project was to record voltage and current waveforms at higher frequencies, several drawbacks for this use case were fixed with Hardware [Version 2.0](/Schematic/Version_2).
-It features a faster microcontroller with 8MB internal storage for data buffering, an RTC for precise sampling and time keeping and a full 16A relay so that high-power appliances like dish washers can be switched _on_ and _off_.
-The USB connection present in [Version 1.0](/Schematic/Version_1) has been removed, but can still be added with an additional extension board.
+The development commenced with hardware [version 1.0](Schematic/Version_1).
+It comprises an ESP8266 microcontroller and a dedicated electricity monitoring chip.
+As the primary objective of this project was to record voltage and current waveforms at elevated frequencies, several limitations associated with this application were addressed in hardware [version 2.0](Schematic/Version_2).
+This version features a more powerful microcontroller with 8MB of internal storage for data buffering, an RTC for precise sampling and timekeeping, and a full 16A relay, enabling the control of high-power appliances such as dishwashers.
+The USB connection present in hardware [version 1.0](Schematic/Version_1) has been eliminated, but could be reintroduced with an additional extension board.

 ## Why to use?
 It's open source, easy to use, easy to build and offers lots of flexibility.